 Information for presentations

-We strongly encourage students that just began their research to present their protocols or preliminary results.
-We also encourage students to submit abstracts for an oral presentation as there are 17 time slots for student presentations.
+We are strongly encouraging students at the beginning of their degrees to present their protocols or their preliminary results.
+We are also encouraging students to submit their abstracts for oral presentations, as there are a total of 16 time slots for student presentations.

 The abstract must not exceed 300 words (excluding the title, authors and affiliations) and must be less than one page.